MariaLBovin/react-tic-tac-toe/README.md

 ## School Project

 Welcome to a game of Tic-Tac-Toe!
 This project is a school assignment designed to provide a user-friendly interface for playing Tic-Tac-Toe, keeping track of player scores, and maintaining a history of games.
+Play against yourself in this solo Tic-Tac-Toe challenge.

 ## Features